 It is not a piece of news that PayPal is now much more than just a payment processor, for some people it can replace actual Bank Account.

 Usually, in order to account for PayPal transactions, you are to create a bank type account for them in your QuickBooks and enter your PayPal sales and expenses transactions manually.
 Another option would be to export all PayPal transactions to excel sheets and use importing apps to get them to QuickBooks faster.
 However, both of those options require a lot of manual work to keep your PayPal data accurate in QuickBooks Online.
 There is a better option for this, which will save tons of your time as the whole process will be totally automated.
-In this guide, you will learn how to account for your PayPal transactions automatically with the help of Synder app in your QuickBooks Online.
+In this guide, you will learn how to account for your PayPal transactions automatically with the help of PayPal QuickBooks Online integration.

 Here are simple steps on how to account for all your PayPal transactions in QuickBooks Online automatically: